Reading Time: 3 Minutes

 There are very few programs on this planet that spend as much thought and time molding the mindset of their future.

 Conceptually, SEAL Training is analogous to startups and the entrepreneurial journey.
 Even the most successful startup founders, when asked if they would go through the process again, pause at great lengths and typically respond "Hell No." But those same founders were the ones that had a canny ability to break down the process and focus on small tasks where the whole would become greater than the sum of its parts.

 When building a company, the high level of discipline during each phase, or better yet, each evolution, is what allows the creation of impact and value.
 Not to diminish long-term thinking, as every founder starts off having a big goal.
 The same goes for an officer or enlisted member of the Navy.
 In the beginning, the goal was to become a SEAL.
 Still, as you progress through each evolution, your goal "evolves" and you increase your strength of getting through the evolution - the thing that is right in front of you.

-I’m incorporating this mindset into my own life, professionally and personally, and every time I publish something, it will be a reflection on a particular Evolution I went through.
+I'm incorporating this mindset into my own life, professionally and personally.
+Every time I publish something, it will be a reflection on a particular evolution I went through.
 As I mentioned in my first email, I want to be very opportunistic about what I write.
-Each post will undoubtedly be about an Evolution that had a significant impact on me.
-Maybe it’s sharing research into a particular industry that piqued my curiosity.
+Each post will undoubtedly be about an evolution that had a significant impact on me.
+Maybe it's sharing research into a particular industry that piqued my curiosity.
 It might be about a thesis I have for the future of technology and how it converges with other sectors, alongside how I developed that argument.

 At the very least, I hope this be a constant reminder to focus on One-Evolution-At-A-Time.